vikejs/vike-react/packages/vike-react-chakra/README.md

 }
 ```

-You can remove Chakra UI from [some of your pages](https://vike.dev/config#inheritance):
+You can remove Chakra from [some of your pages](https://vike.dev/config#inheritance):
 ```js
 // pages/about/+chakra.js